 Do you need RS-232 serial control for switching USB peripherals between laptops in a conference room?

-Acroname offers different options for controlling the host-switching features of the USBHub3c Type C Host-Switching Hub
+Acroname offers different options for controlling the host-switching features of the USBHub3c USB-C Host-Switching Hub

-The Acroname USBHub3c Type C Host Switching Hub can be controlled via USB or RS-232 serial commands.
+The Acroname USBHub3c USB-C Host Switching Hub can be controlled via USB or RS-232 serial commands.
 The standard control is through a USB connection.
-The optional USBHub3c Serial Control Feature uses standard ASCII control protocols found in the most popular AV control systems from Crestron, AMX, and Extron.
+The optional USBHub3c Serial Control Feature uses standard ASCII control protocols found in the most popular AV control systems.
 The RS-232 option comes with a terminal connection adapter that provides RX, TX and Ground wire connections.

 Switch peripherals between five (5) host computers

-The Acroname USBHub3c Host Switching Hub has 6 total USB Type-C ports.
-The AnyPort™ feature of the USBHub3c means that any one the 6 USB Type-C ports located on the front of the Acroname USBHub3c can be configured to be the active upstream “host port”.
+The Acroname USBHub3c Host Switching Hub has 6 total USB-C ports.
+The AnyPort™ feature of the USBHub3c means that any one the 6 USB-C ports located on the front of the Acroname USBHub3c can be configured to be the active upstream “host port”.
 This gives you the flexibility to set-up the switching hub in multiple BYOD (bring your own device) conference room configurations.

 Below is an example of connecting 3 host laptop computers (upstream) and 1 AV camera/mic system (downstream) to the USBHub3c.
 In this configuration you can switch which of the 3 laptop computers will access the AV camera/mic using the standard USB software control or the optional RS-232 serial control feature.